tapjs/tapjs/reporting/index.md

 You can specify a reporter using the `--reporter` or `-R` argument.
 The following options are available:

-- classic: The default.
+- classic: The default when stdout is a terminal.
 Show a summary of each test file being run, along with reporting each failure and pending test.
+- tap: Just the raw TAP.
+Default when stdout is not a terminal.
 - doc: Output heirarchical HTML.
 - dot: Output a dot for each pass and failure.
 - dump: Mostly for debugging tap-mocha-reporter, dumping out the TAP